rummykhan/poiler/README.md

 There is logger class for displaying log info on CLI, This logger class is somewhat similar to <a href="http://www.php-fig.org/psr/psr-3/">PSR-3 Logger</a>

+#### Easy Config
+Now you can specify your configuration in a JSON File.
+See <a href="https://github.com/rummykhan/poiler/blob/master/config/config.example.json">config.example.json</a>

+I've already included a <a href="https://github.com/rummykhan/poiler/blob/master/config/config.py">`Config Class`</a> in `config/` directory which will helps you to read JSON configuration files.

+This `Config Class` expose a static method `get(path)`.
+Which is pretty intelligent to read your configuration recursively.

 #### Not a framework

 This is not a python framework for writing console apps.
 There are already plenty of pretty amazing and popular framework outside.